 What is the diameter of the central bright spot produced by this beam 1000 km away from the laser?

 What is the diameter of the central bright spot produced by this beam km away from the laser?

 The limit to the eye’s acuity is actually related to diffraction by the pupil.
 Assume that the pupil of an eye is 3.00 mm in diameter and that light has an average wavelength of 550 nm.

 What is the angle between two points of light that are just-resolvable by the eye?

-What is the distance between two just-resolvable points held at an arm’s length (0.800 m) from an eye?
+What is the distance between two just-resolvable points held at a distance of 0.800 m from an eye?